smp4/cookiecutter-poetry-pypackage/README.md

     * https://pre-commit.com/
 * fix logging to read a non-standard name and file location for user config file.
 * development flow guideline for developing on dev branch
+* add instruction how to delete jlab kernel if project/ venv is deleted

 ## Credits